 Core Assignments Brief Description Points/ Due Date Approximate Weight Planning/Departme nt Lesson Plan The lesson plan will be designed according to the format established by the EC/ELE/MLE department.
 Elements of the lesson plan are meant to be adapted for the following strategies: Direct Instruction, Concept Teaching, Cooperative learning, Problem-Based instruction, Classroom Discussion, Inquiry On-Going Specific Lessons due Date will be announced in class.
 45 pts.
-15%

-Learning Center Based on classroom discussion and readings, design a learning center for independent student learning in the classroom.
+15% Learning Center Based on classroom discussion and readings, design a learning center for independent student learning in the classroom.
 The learning center includes a trifold board, one book related to the topic of the learning center, and two developmentally appropriate activities one in reading and one in math.
 These activities must be aligned to the NILS/Common Core Standards, be self-correcting, and have directions at the child's reading level.
 Teacher Candidates will present a 10 minute overview of their learning center.
-Due March 6, 2017 45 pts.
+Due: Oct.
+9 45 pts.
 15% Journal Article The article must have been published in a professional reading journal (e.g., Early Childhood Teacher Education) and the topic should relate to early childhood instruction.
 The typed review is to include the author(s) key points, their application to the course content and the student's critical evaluation of the information.
 Using the research, students will develop a lesson plan that reflects best teaching practice in the primary classroom.
-Due February 27, 2017 30 pts.
+Due: Oct.
+11 30 pt.
 10% Tests/Examinations These exams/quizzes consist of multiple measures, including short answer and essay questions.
 Questions will be derived from lecture, assigned readings, discussions, and student-generated ideas.
 Date will be announced in class.
 90 pts.
 30% Participation Performance includes presence and contribution during class meetings, support of peer classmates, children, and classroom teachers during the field experience.
 Focus is on responsible, enthusiastic, and effective communication and cooperation with university supervisor, classroom teacher, children, and peers.
 Daily attendance over the field experience is required.
-Ongoing throughout semester 15 pts.
-5% Technology Teacher Candidates will research NILS/CC State Standards, PARCC, Common Core Shift Kits, edTPA, and position statements/-information regarding the code of ethical conduct and parental involvement as outlined by the National Association for the Education of Young Children (NAEYC).
+Ongoing throughout semester 5% Technology Teacher Candidates will research NILS/CC State Standards, PARCC, Common Core Shift Kits, edTPA, Early Childhood Content Test and position statements/-information regarding the code of Due: Aug.
+30 15 pts.
+5% ethical conduct and parental involvement as outlined by the National Association for the Education of Young Children (NAEYC).
 Utilizing this information, students will analyze and reflect on resources available by creating a summary paper.
-Due January 23, 2017 15 pts.
-5% Field Experience Teacher Candidates will complete a minimum of 45 hours during the assigned field experience.
+Field Experience Teacher Candidates will complete a minimum of 45 hours during the assigned field experience.
 Daily attendance over the course of 3-4 weeks field experience is required.
-March 20- April 21 Pass/Fail
+Pass/Fail Field Experience Notebook The collection of field experience artifacts is a means by which the course instructor can become informed about each student's personal and individualized practicum experience.
+The practicum notebook requires: Due Nov.
+27 60 pts.
+20%